libp2p/js-libp2p-interfaces/packages/libp2p-peer-store/src/README.md

 `Map<string, Address>`

-A `peerId.toString(base58btc)` identifier mapping to a `Address` object, which should have the following structure:
+A `peerId.toString()` identifier mapping to a `Address` object, which should have the following structure:

 ```js
 {